HariAllen/hello-world/README.md

 # hello-world
-My first git hub repo
+My first git hub repo.
 This will be the start of a long coding career.